 If I were to be critical – that zoom gesture control is a bit finicky and I wish it would automatically position my head a little lower – perhaps another firmware upgrade?
 I’ll ask.

-And despite my comments about the zoom – the Osbot Tiny is now my main webcam – I sold one of my Logitechs without thinking sbout it, such is the difference.
+And despite my early comments about the zoom – the Osbot Tiny is now my only webcam – I sold off of my Logitechs without thinking sbout it, such is the difference.